UFAL-DSG/alex-asr/README.md

 # Alex-ASR

-Online decoder for Kaldi NNET2 and GMM models with Python bindings.
+Online decoder for Kaldi NNET2 and GMM models with Python bindings (tested with Python 2.7 and Python 3.4).

 Python module documentation is [here](http://ufal-dsg.github.io/alex-asr/).